puppetlabs/puppetlabs-kubernetes/REFERENCE.md

 Data type: `Optional[String]`

 The repos to install from the Kubernetes APT url.
-Defaults to main
+Defaults to main.
+Ignored when the release ends with '/'

 Default value: `$kubernetes::kubernetes_apt_repos`